 - A departmental reading room and audio visual resources

-The Classics department offers a summer learning program at the Sanctuary of Venus in Pompeii that gives you the opportunity to learn archeological techniques as part of a research team on a working excavation.
+The Classics department offers a summer learning program in Italy that gives you the opportunity to learn archeological techniques as part of a research team on a working excavation.

 You will learn to assist in the excavation, collection, and recording of artifacts, as well as in the processing and study of the finds.